panda3d/panda3d-docs/programming/subclassing.rst

 Introduction
 ~~~~~~~~~~~~

-Both Python and C++, being object-oriented programming languages, take
+Both Python and C++, being object-oriented programming languages, take advantage
-advantage of the concept known as "Inheritance", to allow for a class to
+of the concept known as "Inheritance", to allow for a class to subclass one or
-subclass one or more other classes.
-This allows for the creation of a
+more other classes.
+This allows for the creation of a sub-class (or descendent
-sub-class (or descendent class) that is said to "inherit" all the attributes
+class) that is said to "inherit" all the attributes of the super class (or
-of the super class (or ancestor class), usually with the purpose of expanding
+ancestor class), usually with the purpose of expanding upon them.
-upon them.

 Subclassing pure-python classes from python or C++ classes from C++ is fairly
 straightforward and there's plenty of literature on the subject.
-The wikipedia
+The Wikipedia
 article on
 `inheritance <http://en.wikipedia.org/wiki/Inheritance_(computer_science)>`__
 is a good starting point before proceeding to the language-specific
 documentation.

-Special care however must be taken when creating a Python class that
+Special care however must be taken when creating a Python class that subclasses
-subclasses from a C++ class, as there are limitations to it.
+from a C++ class, as there are limitations to it.

 The Theory
 ~~~~~~~~~~